SaphMB/CV/README.md

 #### Working with stakeholders

-Whilst working in the charity and public sector, I worked closely with a range of stakeholders including local councils, local councillors,  board members and senior management teams.
+Whilst working in the charity and public sector, I worked closely with a range of stakeholders including local councils, local councillors,  board members and senior management teams to meet shared goals.

 ## Education

-#### Makers Academy (June 2017 to end_date)
+#### Makers Academy (June 2017 to September 2017)

 - Curiosity and hungry passion for code
 - Independent learner and problem-solver